dustproject/dust/docs/pages/bots/index.md

 # Introduction

 Bots are a great way to automate tedious tasks in DUST.
-There are 2 main ways you can run a bot:
+There are many ways you can run a bot:

 #### a) using the browser console in the DUST client